-2. Define an answerable research question in a particular area of linguistic research.
+2. Formulate an answerable research question in a particular area of linguistic research.

-3. Develop a valid and feasible research design and methdology to address the question.
+3. Develop a valid and feasible research design and methodology to address the question.

 4. Anticipate and plan ways to manage any ethical issues which would arise in implementing the methodology.

-5. Produce an organised and coherent written and verbal presentation of the research which conforms to the stylistic standards of published research in the discipline.
+5. Construct an organised and coherent written and verbal presentation of the research which conforms to the stylistic standards of published research in the discipline.

 Individual consultations with supervisors to develop further understanding of particular theoretical background and research methodologySeminars for small group problem-solving and discussionSeminar presentations of students' projects